Radioh/AdventOfCode/README.md

-# Advent Of Code 2022
+# Advent of Code 2022

 ### Progress